School can bring up a lot of change – and a lot of feelings about the change. For some children, school can feel a momentous challenge.

 This is a chance before the school day rush kicks in for real to prepare, adjust and rework mornings to be more like you’d like them.

 10. Make a Plan for Staying Connected on School Days

-Whether it’s a little note in a lunchbox, a keepsake treasure in a pocket, a morning joke, or a special drop-off routine, establishing some personal ways to connect and keep connections high do a lot to help children feel more secure when they are away from you.
+Establishing some personal ways to connect and keep connections high do a lot to help children feel more secure when they are away from you.
+Try:

 Send Your Child To School Feeling Less Anxious and More Confident

 Here's one last thing to remember.

 Try to use a mix of these ideas, even if you can't do all of them because the 10 ideas here work best used in tandem.